ComradDoge/DogeEU4/README.md

 [quote]
 [h1] 27/04/2021 [/h1]

+Update the mod to 1.31 Majapahit update

 Content
-- The whole damn Majapahit patch updated
-- Both Shattered and Vanilla bookmarks done
-- More than 50 new monuments
+- Added a bunch new monuments from GME
 - Added button sound for Polynesian religion (pog)

 Balance